-For detailed information about device behavior that may occur during a factory reset procedure, see "Factory Reset" on page 229.
+For detailed information about device behavior that may occur during a factory reset procedure, see Factory Reset.

 EXPORT/RESTORE CONFIGURATION

 EXPORT CONFIGURATION

 The current system configuration can be downloaded as a plain text file.
 It contains all configuration performed via the WebUI and the ogcli tool.
 It does not contain log files, user scripts, docker containers, service configuration or other files stored via other means.